Blizzard of 1977: Friday morning

 On Thursday, January 27, an Arctic front had swept southward through the northern Great Plains to the Midwest.
-Between 6:00 and 7:00 am on Friday, January 28, a wall of snow accompanied the cold front's passage through Indianapolis, Indiana, along with a temperature drop of almost 25 F-change.
+Between 6:00 and 7:00 am on Friday, January 28, a wall of snow accompanied the cold front's passage through Indianapolis, along with a temperature drop of almost 25 F-change.
 Between 7:00 and 8:00 am, Columbus, Ohio, reported similar situations.
 Toledo and Cleveland, Ohio, as well as Erie, Pennsylvania, were also hit strongly by the cold front.
 The NWS office in Erie warned "travel might be disastrous"; and there were more than 500 accidents in the area that morning.

 From midnight to 11:00 am, the temperature at the Buffalo airport rose from 5 to 26 F. Snow began around 5:00 am, with about 2 in of new snow prior to the beginning of the blizzard.
 At 4:00 am, the Buffalo NWS office indicated "very strong winds will once again produce near blizzard conditions beginning late this afternoon and continuing tonight".
 At 11:00 am, a blizzard warning was issued, which was the first time the Buffalo NWS office had done this.

 That morning observers on the 16th floor of the M&T Bank Building in Buffalo watched as a gray wall covered the city; it appeared white as it came closer.
 A blast of wind hit the building that caused the floor to move and the glass window to creak, and then the wall of white enveloped the building.
 It was 11:10 am.